samsquire/ideas4/README.md

 }
 ```

-This idea is based on the philosophy that the tip of execution shoul never block and when we want to create the illusion of blocking, we use an event loop in a thread, but the progression of the program as a whole is always moving forward and progressing.
+This idea is based on the philosophy that the tip of execution should never block and when we want to create the illusion of blocking, we use an event loop in a thread, but the progression of the program as a whole is always moving forward and progressing.
 The frontier of execution is always processing events.

 # 116. Configuration addition search